cagov/data-infrastructure/docs/cloud-infrastructure.md

 pre-commit install
 ```

-You can manually run the pre-commit checks using
+You can manually run the pre-commit checks using:

 ```bash
 pre-commit run --all-files